theopenconversationkit/tock/bot/connector-web/README.md

 A simple [Swagger descriptor](./Swagger_TOCKWebConnector.yaml) of the rest service is provided¬.

+### CORS Configuration

+By default, the web connector accepts requests from any origin.
+If a stricter CORS configuration is required, the `tock_web_cors_pattern` property can be set to any Regex pattern, against which origin hosts get matched.

 ## Additional features

 Several features can be optionally used with the Web Connector.
 Some require specific properties to be set, either